 1. Unbox and plug in the printer

-If you’ve just received your printer and haven’t set it up yet.
-Do so, now.
+Suppose you’ve just received your printer and haven’t set it up yet.
+Do so now.
 Remove the printer and its accessories from the box.
 Place the sample thermal paper roll in the printer, with the label side facing down, onto the spool.
 Place the spool into the printer and feed the labels into the mechanism.
 Once the printer is plugged into the computer and on, move to the next step.
 You’ll know the printer is on by the blue light glowing from the front center of the printer.

 Note: the inside of the label printer will have a diagram on how to complete this if you are unsure.